-Workshop is a place for respectful and constructive criticism.
-Spoken and written commentary must always be directed at the work, not the writer.
+Workshop is a safe place for respectful and constructive criticism, a place that supports and fosters growth for students from every walk of life in their early apprenticeship of becoming a writer.
+Difference of voice and experience is thoroughly celebrated here.
+To that end, spoken and written commentary must always be directed at the work, not the writer.
 Personal attacks and offensive or inappropriate language will not be tolerated.
 Students who cannot follow these guidelines will be dismissed from the course.
-See the Workshop Protocol handout on Canvas.
+See the Workshop Protocol section on Canvas.